E

 Some of what you’ll do in this position:

-What else you should know: This position is part-time, 20 hours per week.
-Schedule varies and will be discussed at interview.
-The base wage for this position starts at $17 hourly – higher wages would be based on experience calculated using YWCA Missoula’s wage matrix.
-Employee filling this role has access to benefits including holiday pay, sick leave, long term illness leave, vacation leave, health, dental, vision and life insurance, retirement contributions, flexible reimbursement account, wellness reimbursement, employee discount and employee assistance program.
+What else you should know: This position is full-time, 40 hours per week.
+The schedule is Monday through Friday 8am to 4pm.
+The base wage for this position starts at $18/hour – higher wage would be based on experience calculated using YWCA Missoula’s wage matrix.
+YWCA Missoula values a diverse, inclusive, and authentic workplace, so if you’re excited about working with us but your experience doesn’t align perfectly with every qualification in the job description, we encourage you to apply anyway.
+Employee filling this role has access to benefits including holiday, vacation and sick time pay; health, dental, vision and life insurance available; reimbursed wellness expenses, employee discount and employee assistance program.

-How to apply: To be considered for these positions, please send a resume, cover letter and references to gweston@ywcaofmissoula.org or by mail/ in person to 1800 S. 3rd St. W., Missoula, MT 59801, Attn: Gage Weston.
-Position closes once filled.
+How to apply: To be considered for this position, please send a resume, cover letter and references to jphilpott@ywcaofmissoula.org or tavina@ywcaofmissoula.org or by mail/ in person to 1800 S. 3rd St. W., Missoula, MT 59801, Attn: HR.

 Our Mission